 Tours are now available by appointment!
 Please submit your tour request at least 48 hours before your requested tour date to ensure our team has time to respond!

 When you visit the Dinosaur Science Museum, you have the unique opportunity to interact with one of America's largest dinosaur fossil collection.
-It's here, on the campus of Southwestern Adventist University that over 30,000 dinosaur bones (excavated in Wyoming) are cleaned, cataloged, and preserved.
+It's here, on the campus of Southwestern Adventist University, that over 30,000 dinosaur bones (excavated in Wyoming) are cleaned, cataloged, and preserved.

 30,000 + Bones

 With a world-class collection of over 30,000 bones that continue to grow each summer, we now house one of the largest dinosaur fossil collections in the United States!
-Come see our collection and learn how fossils are excavated, processes, and preserved.
-By registering for a VIP tour, you will have the opportunity to walk through the vaults and touch real fossils.
+Come see our collection and learn how fossils are excavated, processed, and preserved.

-We were recently recognized in the Journal of Paleontological Sciences for our work on fossils from the Hell Creek and Lance Formations, which are some of the most fossil-rick bonebeds in the United States, located in Wyoming, Montana, and South Dakota.
+We were recently recognized in the Journal of Paleontological Sciences for our work on fossils from the Hell Creek and Lance Formations, which are some of the most fossil-rich bonebeds in the United States, located in Wyoming, Montana, and South Dakota.
 In the article, which discusses a census of approximately 65 universities and institutions with dinosaur bone databases, we were named, along with the University of California Museum of Paleontology and Yale Peabody Museum of Natural History, as providing “the most detail in the easiest and most aesthetic format.”
 Our museum, in particular, was distinguished for providing “photographs, historical and geologic context for just about every specimen in the large and mostly complete database.”

 The general tour runs around 45 minutes and is led by a student paleontologist.
 Admissions will be $5 or $3 for veterans, seniors, and children.